EdmundBenedict/lordcephei.github.io/pages/tbe_ctrl.md

          %const amass=1.09716d-3 r0=5.423516

+Constants declared by **% const** are [variables parsed by the preprocessor](/docs/input/preprocessor/#variable-declarations-and-assignments).
-Each subsequent line of constants must start with *% const*, or they may be defined in the [CONST](http://www.lmsuite.org/lm-suite-tutorials/input-reference/#CONSTcat) category, but will then be referenced without {} brackets.
+Alternatively they may be defined in the [**CONST**](/docs/input/inputfile/#const") category, but will then are separate from the preprocessor and are referenced without *{}* brackets.
 They can then be used in the subsequent categories.

          STRUC   ALAT={r0} NBAS=2
                  PLAT= 1.0 0.0 0.0   0.0 1.0 0.0   0.0 0.0 1.0